WlarusFromDaSpace/cyberland-cli-python/README.md

 #How to use

-post(board, message, number of the post you're replying to if any)
+post(board, message, number of the post you're replying to if any, website default is cyberland2.club)

-get(board, number of posts, thread if any)
+get(board, number of posts, thread if any, website default is cyberland2.club)